 Is your WordPress website compliant?
 Do you know if you are breaking any rules or regulations, or breaching the Terms of Service (TOS) of any third-party companies whose services or products you are endorsing or advertising?

 As the digital era continues to grow at such a fast pace and the rules keep changing, it’s vitally important that you try to stay informed about what’s going on and ensure that your website or blog remains compliant with all laws and regulations, especially if having a digital presence is important in the success of your overall business strategy.

-Recent laws introduced in 2014 to regulate how businesses promote advertising on their websites clearly state that if you plan to promote anything on your site for material gain, then you must follow certain principles of disclosure to prevent enforceable orders being issued against you by consumer protection agencies, such as the US-based Better Business Bureau, also known as BBB.
-Search online for information about “The Online Interest-Based Advertising Accountability Program,” which regulates behavioral advertising across the internet to learn more.
+New laws introduced in 2014 to regulate how businesses promote advertising on their sites clearly state that if you plan to promote anything on your site for profit, you will need to follow certain principles of disclosure to prevent enforceable orders being issued against you by regulatory agencies, such as the BBB, or Better Business Bureau.
+Look up “The Online Interest-Based Advertising Accountability Program,” which regulates behavioral advertising across the internet for more details.

 (Better Business Bureau Website)

-The new laws has legal ramifications for several online business activities, including:
+These laws has legal implications for various business activities, including:

-- Any type of advertising, e.g. Google AdWords
+- Any form of advertising, like contextual advertising

 - Retarget Marketing